ptomulik/testmd/README.md

 available package versions (the `versions` parameter) and on the user requirements prescribed with version expression (the `ensure` parameter).

-The main question is what to put into the `name`, `versions` and `installed` parameters (there is also a `candidates` parameter, that we'll skip for a while).
+The main question is what to put into the `name`, `versions`, `candidates` and `installed` parameters.
 Their values may be generated automatically at agent side and passed to the master as facts.
 We may use a [ptomulik-repoutil](https://forge.pupetlabs.com/ptomulik/repoutil) plugin to fill-up some facts with data for `versions`  and `candidates`.
 For this example, we'll implement three facts: an `apache_repo_versions` fact,